 - The Broadcast version ($999/year) supports 50 modules

-However, there are a wide range of plugins available to extend the functionality of OBS Studio.
+However, there is a wide range of plugins available to extend the functionality of OBS Studio.
 These include many that are valuable for Enterprise software business broadcasters, such as NDI support.
 One notable drawback is that OBS does not support multi-bitrate streaming.

 OBS is available for Mac, Windows, and Linux computers, and is completely free and open source.

-DaCast offers a customized version of OBS Studio to our customers.
-This version makes it easier to directly connect to DaCast online video platform.
-With this option you don’t need to manually enter stream details to connect.
-Instead, simply login to your DaCast account via OBS to start streaming live in few clicks.
+Dacast offers a customized version of OBS Studio to our customers.
+This version makes it easier to directly connect to Dacast online video platform.
+With this option, you don’t need to manually enter stream details to connect.
+Instead, simply login to your Dacast account via OBS to start streaming live in few clicks.
 Learn more about this offering and process here.